LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

 see `Caliper GitHub <https://github.com/LLNL/Caliper>`_ .
 Caliper provides a common interface for various vendor profiling tools and its own built-in performance reports.

-In this section we demonstrate how to configure RAJA with Caliper, run a simple examples with kernel profiling, and a quick snapshot of hotspots of using the Thicket libary.
+In this section we demonstrate how to configure RAJA with Caliper, run simple examples with kernel profiling, and a quick snapshot of hotspots of using the Thicket libary.
 The Thicket library is also developed at LLNL and freely available on GitHub, see `Thicket GitHub <https://github.com/LLNL/Thicket>`_ .
 This page is tailored to be a quickstart guide, for more detailed tutorials we refer the reader to the Caliper and Thicket tutorials.